sadhushehjar/HMMERLiteZeroParser/README.md

   1. train.fa - file contains set of sequences to train on.
   2. test.fa - file contains set of sequence to test on.
+### Running the program

+Example :-

+python3 make_data.py /Users/shehjarsadhu/Desktop/Summer19/HomologyDetectionResearch/Research-Proteins/seq_parser/dummy-seq-by-sf /Users/shehjarsadhu/Desktop/Summer19/HomologyDetectionResearch/Research-Proteins/seq_parser/test1

+Here test1 directory will be created by the program where all the train/test sequences belonging to the respective super family will be stored.